o8Harshitshukla/Excel-Projects/Hospitality Industry Data Analysis/README.md

-1.1: From which dataset can we get "Booking created at Date (BCD)"?
+**QUESTION-1.1: From which dataset can we get "Booking created at Date (BCD)"?**
 ![image](https://github.com/o8Harshitshukla/Excel-Projects/assets/147975255/26762ba1-6c20-4e02-8d03-4c486f601e9a)

-1.2: Which dataset is most appropriate to get "squad" information with respect to the "Booking created at Date (BCD)" data?
+**QUESTION-1.2: Which dataset is most appropriate to get "squad" information with respect to the "Booking created at Date (BCD)" data?**
 ![image](https://github.com/o8Harshitshukla/Excel-Projects/assets/147975255/d10c29fa-e899-4336-809f-379b8ef6d08d)

-1.3: What are the common keys (columns) between the "Booking Data" and "Squad Mapping" datasets?
+**QUESTION-1.3: What are the common keys (columns) between the "Booking Data" and "Squad Mapping" datasets?**
 ![image](https://github.com/o8Harshitshukla/Excel-Projects/assets/147975255/ce054907-0655-476d-9174-9c95b3b24f35)

-1.4: Is it possible that the same squad can have multiple bookings on any given day?
+**QUESTION-1.4: Is it possible that the same squad can have multiple bookings on any given day?**
 ![image](https://github.com/o8Harshitshukla/Excel-Projects/assets/147975255/8c740ace-8c33-4e39-bba6-b117fdda9082)

-1.5: How many unique combinations of (Squad, BCD) do we have?
+**QUESTION-1.5: How many unique combinations of (Squad, BCD) do we have?**

 ![image](https://github.com/o8Harshitshukla/Excel-Projects/assets/147975255/2dd30f21-a66c-4303-b63b-15fc12b73fa5)